-- On the screen that appears, click Tools > Extended CPU Configuration.
+- On the page that appears, click the Actions button, point to Resource Options, and select Extended CPU Configuration.

-- On the screen that follows, you will see the following information on the extended CPU configuration:
+- On the page that follows, you will see the following information on the extended CPU configuration:

 Additional CPU Flags - includes the list of additional CPU flags available for each compute resource in this zone.
 The enabled CPU flags are displayed in green boxes and the disabled CPU flags are dimmed.
-You can edit the list of additional CPU flags in the Settings > Compute Zones > compute zone label > Tools > Extended CPU Configuration menu.
+You can edit the list of additional CPU flags at Settings > Compute Zones > compute zone label > Actions > Resource Options > Extended CPU Configuration

 Unmatching CPU Flags - lists CPU flags that are available for the current compute resource but cannot be enabled for the entire compute zone as they are not available for each of the compute resources in this zone

 To keep your blacklisted CPU flag list after your Control Panel is updated, you need to create an info_hub.local.yml file and add the cpu_blacklisted_flags section to this file.

 - Compute Zone Extended CPU Configuration